ochaniashish/hugo-try/content/post/getting-started/index.md

 ---
-title: 'Why Chronic Profit Shortages Mean Most Stock Prices Can't Be Justified'
+title: 'Why Chronic Profit Shortages Mean Most Stock Prices Can Not Be Justified'
 subtitle: 'Bloomberg'

 # Summary for listings and search engines
 summary: Bloomberg

 # Link this post with a project
-projects: []
+projects: [example5]

 # Date published
 date: '2020-12-13T00:00:00Z'